 Plan for an extra day to take a side trip up Cascade Saddle, but only attempt it if it’s dry and clear, this route can be slippery and dangerous if it’s wet or snowing.

 The Gillespie Pass track sits above the northern tip of Lake Wanaka.
 You’ll clamber up mountain valleys and over high passes, with snowy peaks all around.
 Leave time for a side trip to Crucible Lake when you reach Siberia Hut.

 To add a little excitement, consider flying out from Siberia Hut.
 Flights need to be pre-arranged, but look around for a company that flies guided tours into the hut – you might be able to negotiate a bargain seat on the empty flight back out!

-On the way to Milford Sound from Te Anau, stop and take in Lake Marion.
+On the trip from Te Anau, stop and take in Lake Marion.
 This three-hour return, 1.5mi (2.4km),

 Lastly, take the short trip to The Chasm (20 minutes, 400m, super-easy), a narrow gorge with the Cleddau river thundering through it.

-The Arthur’s Pass road crossed from the West Coast to
+The Arthur’s Pass road crosses from the West Coast to

 Bealey Spur is one of the easier walks in the area (four-six hours, intermediate difficulty).
 You’ll meander up to a historical musterer’s hut through